 I was taking a simple day trip outside NYC with my family.
 We were 15 minutes away from Harriman State Park and had only 1 hour to spare and so I decided to finally go into this park and just drive through it (it only took me 20 years to do it!).

 From the moment that occurred, I was instantly hooked with this park and needed to go back (and did 3 more times within several months).

-If you have very little time to see this park but really want to visit it, then do the scenic drive.
-It’ll only take about 20-30 minutes (without stops) and you can get a great scenic drive out of it.
+If you have very little time to see this park but really want to visit it, then just do this scenic drive.
+It’ll only take about 30-40 minutes (without stops).

 This will also have you cross many of the stops and places to visit in the park if you like what you see and want to explore more.